kigawas/blog/content/about.md

 +++
 title = "About me"
+date = "2021-01-01"
 +++

 A Python & Rust developer.

-A blockchain and cryptography enthusiast.
+A blockchain and cryptography dilettante and a linguistics and classics aficionado.

-An amateur linguist and classicist.

 An expatriate in Tokyo, aspiring to be a real cosmopolitan.